TheBlueBanisters/DUAL-RP/README.md

   <img src="figures/K3.png" width="32%">
 </p>

-Different KGE methods introduce different structural inductive biases.
+Different KGE methods introduce different structural biases.

 We observe:

-- **TransE**: simple but struggles with complex relations
+- **TransE**: simple but limited in complex patterns
-- **DistMult / ComplEx**: partially handle symmetry but limited expressiveness
+- **DistMult / ComplEx**: partially address symmetry but lack expressiveness
-- **RotatE**: consistently achieves the best or near-best performance
+- **RotatE**: consistently achieves the best performance

 This is because:

-- RotatE models diverse relational patterns effectively
+- RotatE models diverse relational patterns
 - Its geometric formulation aligns well with LLM representations

-👉 This makes it particularly suitable for **semantic–structural fusion** in DUAL-RP.
+👉 This makes it ideal for **semantic–structural fusion** in DUAL-RP

 ---

 ## 📊 Summary

-From these analyses, we conclude:
+From these analyses:

-- Candidate size mainly affects **ranking difficulty**
+- Candidate size affects **ranking difficulty**
-- Backbone models impact **semantic representation quality**
+- Backbone models influence **semantic representation quality**
 - KGE methods determine **structural reasoning capability**

-These factors jointly influence the effectiveness of DUAL-RP.
+Together, they shape the overall effectiveness of DUAL-RP.

 ---

 ## 📌 Notes

-- All results are obtained under identical training and inference settings
+- All experiments follow identical training and evaluation settings
-- This analysis was originally part of the main paper but removed due to page limits
+- This case study was removed from the main paper due to page limits
-- We release it here for transparency and completeness
+- We release it here to improve transparency and completeness

+---

+## 🔧 Code Availability

+We are actively preparing the codebase for public release.

+The full implementation, along with training and evaluation details, will be made available in this repository in the near future.